taazarel/Voheim/story/eventsH.md

+#story #htx
 Withered plants by the partys restsite they are black as soot and smell of decay.
 They feel like charcoal and smell like ash when touched they crumble.
-Thanks to mokov.
+Thanks to [[Mokov]].
 (I rolled a 94 on how close it spawned to them, 100 being the closest)

 This lead to a town with a circle of 8 cultists with scimitars made of metal.
 They tried to summon more of mokov but was stopped by Skerlite afterwards they became outraged.